Velrok/static-web-gen/content/blog/2013-04-29-moving-the-counter-into-the-foreach-loop.markdown

----
-layout: post
-title: "moving the counter into the foreach loop"
+# moving the counter into the foreach loop

 date: 2013-04-29 01:59
-comments: true
-categories: python
----

 Recently I did a little code review for a friend of mine.
 He needed a counter while iterating items of a list.